truehostcloud/ph-ee-connector-mtn/README.md

       ```

     - Check the logs in the **mtn-rw-connector** connector to see if the confirmation is processed
-    - Check the logs in the **roster-connector** ams connector to see if the settlement is processed in the ams
+    - Check the logs in the **fineract-connector** ams connector to see if the settlement is processed in the ams

 ## Troubleshooting